pkiraly/qa-catalogue/README.md

 The prerequisite of this step is to run validation first, since it uses the files produced there.
-If you run validation with `catalogues/<catalogue>.sh` or `./metadata-qa.sh scripts`, this importing step is already covered there.
+If you run validation with `catalogues/<catalogue>.sh` or `./qa-catalogue` scripts, this importing step is already covered there.

 Usage:
 ```bash